MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 > We recommend creating and using App API tokens to limit the authorization scope to only one app at a time (and therefore limit the risk if a token is exposed).
 If you need to automate something beyond just one app, like working with organizations or shared distribution groups, you should create a User API token.

 > [!WARNING]
-> Do not embed API tokens into source code.
+> Don't embed API tokens into source code.
 API tokens should be treated as secrets, and stored securely.

 > [!WARNING]
 > **A request must contain a payload body** for POST/PUT/PATCH API calls.
 Use `{}` for an empty payload body, API calls will receive a **411 Length Required** error response otherwise.